zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/mapping-milestones/mapping-milestones.md

-# Learning Objective 2: Associate a Model
+# Associate a Model

 ## Introduction

 The Lab will cover how to map an Integration to a Milestone, Identifier and Activate a Model.

-Estimated Lab Time: 10 minutes
+Estimated Time: 10 minutes

-More info on Insight Models can be found [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/user-int-insight-oci/work-models-integration-insight.html).

 ## Learning Objectives

 In this lab, you will learn how to create the following:

 - Map an Integration to a Milestone
 - Modify your Draft into a Configured state
 - Activate your Insight Model <br />